Planet Nine

 Although sky surveys such as Wide-field Infrared Survey Explorer (WISE) and Pan-STARRS did not detect Planet Nine, they have not ruled out the existence of a Neptune-diameter object in the outer Solar System.
 The ability of these past sky surveys to detect Planet Nine was dependent on its location and characteristics.
-Further surveys of the remaining regions are ongoing using NEOWISE and the 8-meter Subaru Telescope.
+Further surveys of the remaining regions were conducted using NEOWISE and are ongoing using the 8 meter Subaru Telescope.
 Unless Planet Nine is observed, its existence remains purely conjectural.
-Several alternative hypotheses have been proposed to explain the observed clustering of trans-Neptunian objects (TNOs).
+Several alternative hypotheses have been proposed to explain the observed clustered distribution of trans-Neptunian objects (TNOs).